Is live chat helping my support team achieve their customer service and sales goals?

 “How likely are you to recommend our company after your interaction with our support team?”

-This is one question that we’ve heard a lot.
+This is one question that we’ve heard a lot about.
 Well, that’s probably because it allows us to understand the likelihood of returning and loyal customers for our business.

 This NPS question helps you see: